 She attended Greenfield Community College as a Fine Art major before transferring with a 4.0 to Smith College with a where she graduated with a BA, Summa Cum Laude, Fine Art in 1995 and was elected to Phi Beta Kappa.
-She has continued her studies at the Provincetown Fine Arts Work Center and Ligmincha Internatonal.
+She has continued her studies at the Provincetown Fine Arts Work Center and Ligmincha International.

-Kathleen Trestka has for several years been a Guest Lecturer at Smith College speaking about the creative process and is a published and award-winning writer.
+Kathleen Trestka has for several years been a Guest Lecturer at Smith College speaking about the creative process and is a published and award-winning writer and poet.
 She has been both Art Editor and Associate Poetry Editor for Naugatuck River Review, has designed and written the New York State Art Teacher Certification Test, and judged numerous competitions across Massachusetts for both fine art and poetry including at the Massachusetts State House, Boston.
 She has been Art Critic for the Brattleboro Reformer and Duxbury Clipper and as Board Member on the Helen Bumpus Gallery Board of Directors, has written all press releases and art reviews for gallery exhibitions.
 Trestka has taught at the Art Complex Museum in the ongoing community youth outreach project “Complex Collaborations” which she co-designed.
 She is also a Master-Level Energy Medicine Therapist working in the healing arts.

 Studio visits are welcome and are available by appointment Please contact the artist through this website or at firstname.lastname@example.org